Why I Quit Being a Baha’i

 I find the dogma of religion in itself repugnant.
 It’s often harmful to individuals and society.
 This is almost inevitable in any group.

-Religions are the cause of so much conflict in the world.
-It tears families apart and societies apart.
-This is the de facto opinion, and it’s ridiculous listening to religious people arguing that conflict is not because of the religion, but rather because of its members.
+Religious differences have historically contributed to conflicts and challenges within families and societies.
+This is the de facto opinion, and I don’t agree with the position that conflict is not because of religion, but rather because of its members.
 What is a society if it’s not its members?

 - Create an “us” and “them” mentality.
-Baha’is refer to themselves as Baha’is, or sometimes in writings as “the Faithful” or “the Friends”, and to non-Baha’is as non-Baha’is or non-Believers.
+Baha’is refer to themselves as Baha’is, or sometimes in writings as “the Faithful” or “the Friends”, and to others as “non-Baha’is” or “non-believers”.

 - Prevent open discourse.
 Baha’is often sacrifice self-expression for the sake of “unity”, believing that unity is paramount.